inko-lang/inko/docs/source/getting-started/modules.md

 json >= 1.8.2
 ```

-Here the most recent version that satisfies all requirements is 1.8.2, so ipm
+Here the most recent version that satisfies all requirements is 1.8.2, so Inko
 will pick that version of the "json" package.

-If packages require different major versions of another package, ipm produces an
+If packages require different major versions of another package, Inko produces
-error as we don't support using multiple major versions of the same package.
+an error as we don't support using multiple major versions of the same package.

 Using minimal version selection offers several benefits: